 How do bloggers and website owners monetize their blogs?
 How can anyone make money from a content website?
 What's their secret?
 The answer is, there's no secret.
 It all boils down to strategy.

-What's the best way to monetize a website?
-The answer is it depends.
+What are the best ways to monetize a website?
+The answer is “it depends”.
 There are lots of ways to do it right.
 At the same time, there are lots of ways to do it wrong.
 Here are some tried and tested methods you can use to turn your blog or website into a profitable business.

 I’d like to point out that the information in this article is aimed at bloggers and nice website owners.
 It’s not aimed at Saas business owners or websites with monetisation strategies in place.